sofia-js-qf/quant-analyzer/README.md

 # Quant Analyzer — Retrieval‑Augmented PDF Question Answering

 This project allows you to **ask natural language questions about your own research papers** and receive answers grounded in the actual text of those documents.
+I would like to highlight that this is the result of an AI‑assisted development workflow, showcasing how modern AI tools can accelerate the creation of functional, domain‑specific applications.
 It combines **semantic search** (FAISS) with a **text generation model** to create a Retrieval‑Augmented Generation (RAG) pipeline.

 ---